 Don't see your profession?
 Don't worry.
 We insure most businesses.

 While general liability insurance covers the risks that are most likely to affect your business, it does not provide complete protection.
-Employee injuries or damage to business property can occur at any small business.
-Other insurance policies for automotive professionals to consider include:
+Along with the policies mentioned above, automotive professionals should consider the following types of coverage:

 Are you ready to safeguard your auto service business or dealership with general liability insurance?
 Complete Insureon’s easy online application today.
 Once you find the right policy, you can begin coverage in less than 24 hours.